I'm a film buff, men's stylist, writer, and general renegade.

 3. Saab 9-5 Aero

 Although it might not look too different from a standard Saab, the Saab 9-5 Aero introduced in 2000 is a sports car in the body of a European compact.
 Featuring a 230 horsepower turbocharged engine and sport-tuned suspension, these cars are often used as police vehicles in Sweden.
 Private owners have also found ways to get a lot more horsepower out of the engines, so some of the 9-5 Aeros you find out on the street are a lot faster than the already fast factory models.

 2. Ford Taurus SHO

-The Ford Taurus SHO came about because Ford had a huge surplus of small but powerful Yamaha engines that they had ordered for a car that was canceled before they could start production.
+The Ford Taurus SHO came about because Ford had a massive surplus of small but powerful Yamaha engines that they had ordered for a car that was canceled before they could start production.
 With all these engines sitting around, they figured why not drop them into their most popular passenger car, the Ford Taurus.
-The result was the Ford Taurus SHO, or Super High Output.
-These cars had well over 200 horsepower and plenty of torque and can outrun many of the sports cars from the same time period.
+The result was the Ford Taurus SHO or Super High Output.
+These cars had well over 200 horsepower and plenty of torque and can outrun many of the sports cars from the same period.
 The best part is that they look just like the Ford Taurus except for the "SHO" embossed on the rear bumper.

 1. Shelby GLHS

 The top sleeper car of all time is the Shelby GLHS.
 The best part about these cars is that they are based off the Dodge Omni, which were compact economy cars that seemed to be everywhere in the 1980s.
 The Omni was slow and ugly, but the Shelby GLHS added a turbocharged I4 engine and could do a 1/4 mile run in under 15 seconds.
 These cars could go faster than their speedometers could even indicate, reaching top speeds in the 140s.